 Vickie Andros is well aware of the financial obstacles independent pharmacists face today.
 In her current role as product manager for RelayHealth, she hears from pharmacists every day about what’s helping or hurting their business.
 She also knows firsthand how it feels to navigate those financial complexities as a former pharmacist herself.
-The need to continuously deliver better care, lower costs, and collaborate with PBMs and payers is a tall order.
-In this edition of Pharmacist to Pharmacist, we asked Andros about the biggest financial challenges independent pharmacists are tasked with today—and got her advice on how to overcome them.

 What are you responsible for in your role?

-Andros: I’m the product manager for RelayHealth products such as REMS, NotifyRx and RxSafety Advisor.
+REMS, NotifyRx and RxSafety Advisor.
 Each day varies a bit, but I’m responsible for overseeing the financials and support for those products.
 I communicate with either our sales teams or manufacturers to get feedback from pharmacies on our products.

 What are the biggest challenges independent pharmacists face?

-Andros: The top three are increased direct and indirect remuneration (DIR) fees, decreased reimbursements and keeping up with performance metrics.
+reimbursements and keeping up with performance metrics.
 In general, pharmacists want to know how they can help improve outcomes for their patients and work with pharmacy benefit managers (PBMs) to lower fees and increase reimbursements.
 And performance metrics are adding more pressure to the mix.
 For some independent pharmacies, the metrics are getting harder and harder to meet.
 These hurdles are forcing independents to look at other ways to generate revenue.

 How can independent pharmacists reduce DIR fees and improve reimbursements?